 More recently, an evaluation of the choice of East Coast sources (by the MMS subcommittee inAugust 2014) has led to a reduction in size of the Cumbre Vieja slide volume used for mapping purposes, from 450 km3 to 80 km3.
-This change affects all our draft reports and map products, and revisions to these documents are still underway.
+This change affected all our draft reports and map products, leading in th4e delay in final reporting for the project.